Chessell

+For people with the surname, see Chessell (surname).

 Chessell is a hamlet on the Isle of Wight, England, towards the west in an area known as the Back of the Wight on the B3401 road.
-Public transport used to be provided by Southern Vectis on route 1.
+Public transport used to be provided by the Southern Vectis route Summer Links.
 It is the location of the Chessell Pottery Barns, a popular tourist attraction.

+Name

+The name probably means 'the hill where chests or coffins were found, referencing an important 6th century pagan Jutish cemetery on Chessell Down, from Old English cest and hyll.